Summerville, South Carolina

 This area receives substantial rainfall throughout the year and experiences hot, humid summers and short, mild winters (snow is rare).
 Summer high temperatures reach the 90s with lows in the 70s, and winters high temperatures reach into the 50s and 60s with lows in the 40s.
 On the comfort index, a combination of temperature and humidity, Summerville comes in below the national average.
 The sun shines 210 days of the year.
 Hurricanes have reached this far inland, but the city is not prone to flooding.

 For all of its low key appeal and hospitality, a Summerville retirement has some drawbacks.
-With its recent fast growth has come urban sprawl.
-Complaints about traffic in town and between Summerville and Charleston have increased.
-Not all long-time residents are thrilled with the new housing developments and the influx of newcomers.
-The KapStone Paper Mill is located in Charleston, and occasionally, if the wind is blowing just right, the fumes can reach Summerville.
+With its recent growth has come urban sprawl.
+Traffic to Charleston and back has increased.
+Not all long-time residents are happy with the new housing developments and the influx of newcomers.
+The WestRock paper mill is in North Charleston, and occasionally, if the wind is blowing just right, the fumes sometimes reach Summerville.

-Despite these negatives, Summerville retirees love their city.
-They note its charm, reasonable cost of living, gentle way of life, elegant homes, and, of course, its beautiful flowers.
+Despite these drawbacks, Summerville retirees love their city.
+They note its charm, gentle way of life, elegant homes, and, of course, its beautiful flowers.
 It is, indeed, an appealing Southern retirement spot.

 Webwerxx, Inc. Copyright (c) 2006-2023.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.